-50. Defendants are without knowledge and information sufficient to admit or deny allegations concerning other companies in Paragraph 50.
-Defendants deny the remaining allegations contained in Paragraph 50.

-52. Defendants admit that H&R Block asserts that the acquisition will produce efficiencies.
+- 50. Defendants are without knowledge and information sufficient to admit or deny allegations concerning other companies in Paragraph 50.
+Defendants deny the remaining allegations contained in Paragraph 50. - 51.
+Defendants deny the allegations contained in Paragraph 51. - 52.
+Defendants admit that H&R Block asserts that the acquisition will produce efficiencies.
 Defendants deny the remaining allegations contained in Paragraph 52.